IBM Cloud Docs

 Understanding the risks

 When you allow IP spoofing on your network interface, consider the potential security risks that are involved.
-Anyone with the IP Spoofing Operator role not only has permission to enable virtual network appliances, but they can configure an instance to send traffic on behalf of another instance, too.
-This configuration increases the chance of situations where the platform might be attacked due to the action of an uneducated or malicious user.
+Anyone with the IP Spoofing Operator role not only has permission to enable virtual network appliances, but can also configure an instance to send traffic on behalf of another instance, too.
+This configuration increases the chance of situations where the platform might be attacked due to the actions of an uneducated or malicious user.

 Be cautious when you assign the IP Spoofing Operator role to users.